Can't Stop the Feeling!

-"Can't Stop the Feeling!" is a song recorded by American singer Justin Timberlake.
+"Can't Stop the Feeling!" is a song recorded by American singer-songwriter Justin Timberlake.
 It was released on May 6, 2016, as the lead single of the soundtrack to the film Trolls (2016), in which Timberlake voiced the character "Branch" and served as the executive music producer.
-It was written and produced by Timberlake, Max Martin, and Shellback.
-Musically, "Can't Stop the Feeling!" is an uptempo disco-pop, soul-pop number with funk influences.
+It was written and produced by Timberlake, Max Martin, and Karl Schuster.
+Musically, "Can't Stop the Feeling!" is an uptempo disco-pop and soul-pop number with funk influences.